andyweizhao/capsule_text_classification/README.md

 ```

 Notes: Val accuracy and loss are evaluated on dev (single-label), the metrics such as ER and Precision are evaluated on test (multi-label).

+The main functions are already in this repository.
+For any questions, you can report issue here.